 g.
-TANC-USFS Collaborative Access Road Maintenance and Improvement a.
-TANC-Funded Fire Station
+TANC-USFS Collaborative Access Road Maintenance and Improvement

 TANC and the USFS annually develop a list of priorities for shared road maintenance activities based on the need to reduce the wildfire risks to the COTP and other COI lines, including improved access and staging.
 These activities are implemented near the COTP or other COI rights of way where fire response to the transmission infrastructure is important.